jonesy212/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.
+A:`SQL is the language used to interact with the RDBMS system.
+A RDMBS is the software that stores and manages different states of the resources`

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?
+A:`Primary keys are what is used to identify specifiy resources on the table(kinda like a fingerprint) and help tie information from one table to the other through being referenced by foreign key`

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.
+A: `Foreign Key`

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.

+`The ability to have on entity connect to many of another entity.
+EX. one teacher to many students.`

 ## Minimum Viable Product